freenas/freenas-docs/userguide/jails.rst

 %brand% has two options to create a jail.
-The :guilabel:`Jail Wizard` makes it easy to quickly create a jail. :guilabel:`ADVANCED JAIL CREATION` is an alternate method, where every possible jail option is configurable.
+The :guilabel:`Jail Wizard` makes it easy to quickly create a jail. :guilabel:`ADVANCED JAIL CREATION` is an alternate method where every possible jail setting is adjustable.
 There are numerous options spread across four different primary sections.
 This form is recommended for advanced users with very specific requirements for a jail.